Labor & Delivery: What to Expect

 - When you first arrive you will be asked for a urine sample and you will be put on a fetal monitor.
 Rest assured this is nothing to worry about.
 It’s all part of the normal process of bringing a healthy baby into the world.

 - If you are truly in labor, you will be taken to your delivery room where you will be given a vaginal exam to check your cervix for dilation and effacement.

 - After that, you will most likely be free to walk around or lie back and relax if that’s what you prefer.
 Your goal at this point is to stay comfortable.

 There's really no way to know in advance how long your labor will last, because it varies for each woman.
 The early stage of labor is often referred to as "latent."
 During this stage, your contractions will be anywhere from five to 20 minutes apart and your cervix opens up to three or four centimeters.

 You will be admitted to a private room and encouraged to walk around, rock on a birthing ball, or simply recline in bed, watching your flat screen television or listening to music.
 The choice is completely yours.
-Our goal at Susquehanna Health is to keep you as relaxed and comfortable as possible.
+Our goal is to keep you as relaxed and comfortable as possible.
 Meet our dedicated team of obstetricians who are here to put your mind at ease during your labor.

 As Labor Progresses